joshb738/School_District_Analysis/README.md

 1. The following changes occured to the School District Summary:
    - 0.1 decrease in the Average Math score.
-   - 0.2% decrease for the students passing math.
+   - 0.2% decrease in the students passing math.
-   - 0.1% decrease for the students passing reading.
+   - 0.1% decrease in the students passing reading.
-   - 0.3% decrease for the students overall passing score.
+   - 0.3% decrease in the students overall passing score.

    a) **Original**
    <p align="left">